MarkWoodworth/xiaokey/README.md

 The iambic keyer state machine owes a great debt to the [1keyer](https://hackaday.io/project/18841-1keyer/log/50103-state-machine-of-the-union) project by Mark VandeWettering, and the [PIK](https://owenduffy.net/module/pik/pik.htm) project by Owen Duffy.

-Larry (WB7C) has very helpful resources at [Morse Code for the Radio Amateur](https://www.morsecodeclassnet.com/)
+Larry Kuck (WB7C) has very helpful resources at [Morse Code for the Radio Amateur](https://www.morsecodeclassnet.com/)